Souslin quasi-orders and bi-embeddability of uncountable structures: Definable cardinality and reducibility

 \begin{definition} For \( A,B \in \Ll ( \R ) \) we let

 \end{definition}

-As pointed out at the beginning of Section~\ref{sec:definablecardinality}, assuming \( \AD \) the notion of \( \Ll(\R) \)-cardinality is immune from the phenomenon of independence.
 The following are a sample of results in this context which are relevant for our discussion.
-Since according to Definition~\ref{def:LRcardinality}, comparing \( \Ll ( \R ) \)-cardinalities amounts to work inside \( \Ll ( \R ) \), to simplify the notation in our presentation \emph{we will now step into this model and drop the subscripts writing \( \card{A} \) instead of \( \card{A}_{\Ll ( \R )} \) (and assume \( \AD \))}.
+By Definition~\ref{def:LRcardinality}, comparing \( \Ll ( \R ) \)-cardinalities amounts to work inside \( \Ll ( \R ) \), so for ease of notation \emph{we will now step into this model, assume \( \AD \), and drop the subscripts, writing \( \card{A} \) instead of \( \card{A}_{\Ll ( \R )} \)}.

 \begin{enumerate-(A)} \item Every subset of \( \R \) is either countable or else it contains a copy of \( \pre{\omega}{2} \) (so there is no intermediate cardinality between \( \omega \) and \( \card{\R} \)), and since \( \R \) is not well-orderable, then \( \card{\R} \) is incomparable with (the cardinality of) any uncountable ordinal.
-This, in a sense, solves the continuum problem under \( \AD \). \item More generally, Woodin showed that \( \R \) is essentially the unique obstruction for a set \( A \) to be well-orderable: either \( \card{A} \leq \card{\alpha} \) for some ordinal \( \alpha \), or \( \card{\R } \leq \card{A} \) (see e.g.\ \cite[Theorem 2.8 and Corollary 2.9]{Hjorth:1999bh}).
+This, in a sense, solves the continuum problem under \( \AD \). \item More generally, Woodin showed that \( \R \) is essentially the unique obstruction for a set \( A \) to be well-orderable: either \( \card{A} \leq \card{\alpha} \) for some ordinal \( \alpha \), or \( \card{\R } \leq \card{A} \) (see e.g.~\cite[Theorem 2.8 and Corollary 2.9]{Hjorth:1999bh}).
 Note that this generalizes Silver's dichotomy~\cite{Silver:1980fh} to arbitrary sets. \item Similarly, Hjorth~\cite[Theorem 2.6]{Hjorth:1995ve} extended the Glimm-Effros dichotomy \cite{Harrington:1990qa} to arbitrary sets \( A \) by showing that either \( \card{A} \leq \card{\pow ( \alpha)} \) for some ordinal \( \alpha \), or else \( \cardLR{\R / E_0 } \leq \cardLR{A} \), where \( E_0 \) is as in~\eqref{eq:E0}. \item Furthermore, \emph{every} set is of the form \( \bigcup_{\alpha < \kappa} A_\alpha \), where \( \kappa \in \Cn \) and each \( A_\alpha \) is of small cardinality, i.e.~for every \( \alpha < \kappa \) there is an equivalence relation \( E_ \alpha \) on \( \R \) such that \( \card{A_ \alpha } = \card{\R / E_ \alpha } \) (see~\cite[proof of Theorem 2.6]{Hjorth:1995ve} and~\cite[Lemma 2.13]{Hjorth:1999bh}).
 Therefore all cardinalities in \( \Ll ( \R ) \) can be analyzed in terms of ordinals and reducibility between quasi-orders on \( \R \) (or, equivalently, on \( \pre{\omega}{2} \)). \end{enumerate-(A)}